betheden/hebrew-grammar/content/adjective.rst

 nouns does not match their apparent form (as in נָשִׁים "women", which is grammatically-feminine although it appears grammatically-masculine); in these cases, an accompanying adjective will match the gender of the noun itself rather than the apparent form.
-Similarly, if a noun is collective (as in עַם, meaning "people") or if a plural noun refers to one person (as in אֱלֹהִים, meaning "God"), the accompanying adjective may match the implied number rather than the apparent form.
+Similarly, for nouns with either :ref:`collective singular<number_singular-collective>` (as in עַם, meaning "people") or :ref:`majestic plural<number_plural-majestic>` (as in אֱלֹהִים, meaning "God"), the accompanying adjective may match the implied number rather than the apparent form.

 Form
 ----